 Those eligible to apply to the four- to six-week seminars must fall under the categories listed below:

-- Elementary school teachers in the fields of social sciences, humanities, including languages;
+- Elementary school teachers in the fields of the arts, social sciences, or humanities, including languages;

-- Middle or high school educators in the fields of social sciences, humanities, including languages;
+- Middle or high school educators in the fields of the arts, social sciences, or humanities, including languages;

-- Administrators or curriculum specialists who have responsibility for curriculum in the fields of social sciences, humanities, including languages;
+- Administrators or curriculum specialists who have responsibility for curriculum in the fields of the arts, social sciences, or humanities, including languages;

-- Librarians, museum educators or media or resource specialists who have responsibility for curriculum in the fields of social sciences, humanities, including languages; and
+- Librarians, museum educators or media or resource specialists who have responsibility for curriculum in the fields of the arts, social sciences, or humanities, including languages; and

 - Faculty or administrators from public or private, two- or four-year institutions of higher education whose discipline is related to social sciences, humanities, languages, and/or area studies.